Puig Campana, Benidorm´s Mountain

-Anyone who has been to Benidorm will have noticed the spectacular mountain (the one with the hole in it) in the distance.
+Anyone who has been to Benidorm will have noticed the spectacular Puig Campana mountain in the distance, (the one with the hole/gap in it, the gap is known as the El Portell The Gate).

 Puig Campana literally translated in English as Bell Hill is a mountain that forms part of the Prebaetic System it has an altitude of 1,406 metres (4,613 ft), and is the second highest peak in the Alicante Province, it is located in the area of Finestrat only 10km from the coast.
 This mountain is also know as the Sleeping Giant.

-From the base of the mountain it may seem that there is only one peak, but in fact there are two, the taller of which is not easily visible from the base of the mountain.
-The western of the two peaks has a pronounced crack or notch, this is know as the El Portell (The Gate)
+From the base of the mountain it may seem that there is only one peak, but in fact there are two, the taller of which is not easily visible from the base of the mountain, the gap is an optical illusion.

 A large part of the vegetation on the north eastern side of the mountain was burnt by a forest fire in 2009.
 The fire started on 24 January when a high voltage electricity pylon was blown over by strong winds.
 Some 1,000 hectares were reduced to ashes and around 15,000 people were evacuated from 25 urbanizations.